jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 150 Form of ballot papers
 (1) Subject to subsection (18), the ballot papers to be used at any election shall be in form 11.
-(2) Forthwith after nomination day for an election, the Returning Officer shall cause ballot papers to be printed in sufficient numbers for the election.
+(2) Forthwith after nomination day for an election, the Electoral Commission must cause ballot papers to be printed in sufficient numbers for the election.
 (3) Subject to subsection (4), each ballot paper in form 11 shall comprise 2 votes, namely, a party vote and an electorate vote.
 (4) If only 1 constituency candidate is nominated or if the withdrawal of 1 or more nominations results in a declaration under section 148, the part of the ballot paper that relates to the electorate vote shall not be printed and the ballot paper shall thereafter be treated as if it comprised only the party vote.
 (5) If more than 1 constituency candidate is nominated, and a sufficient number of constituency candidates do not withdraw their nominations so as to leave only 1 constituency candidate, the part of the ballot paper relating to the electorate vote shall contain a list of all the persons nominated as constituency candidates who have not withdrawn their nominations (which list shall be arranged in the manner prescribed by this section).